 - Child Care Professional (CCP), a designation from the National Early Childhood Program Accreditation

-Another career path for a childhood education specialist is to become a preschool and child care center director, which the BLS also projects to have faster-than-average growth of 17 percent between 2012 and 2022.
+Another career path for a childhood education specialist is to become a preschool and child care center director, which the BLS also projects to have faster-than-average growth of 11 percent between 2016 and 2026.
 This position entails a number of responsibilities, including:

 - Directing and leading staff in the care of children, often with a teaching angle

 - Overseeing daily activities

-- Preparing lesson plans and office budgets
+- Preparing teacher lesson plans and office budgets

 - Maintaining all aspects of the center's program